 - assess critically the materials and themes explored in the course.

-Additionally, s/he will be knowledgable of a variety of types of spatial boundaries in the Muslim world, with an emphasis having been placed on these boundaries’ bodily perception and transgression.
+Additionally, s/he will be knowledgeable of a variety of types of spatial boundaries in the Muslim world, with an emphasis having been placed on these boundaries’ bodily perception and transgression.
 S/he will have seen the value of engaging with Islamic architecture as a body-related phenomenon; and s/he will have the wherewithal to pursue their own engagements in a theoretically informed dynamic that is gender-aware, culturally based, and society specific.

 - One hour Lecture, one hour Seminar